turingschool/front-end-curriculum/lessons/foundations-js-1.md

 By the end of this lesson, you will know/be able to:

-* Understand what a variable is
-* Understand how to use variables
+* Understand what a variable is and how to use it
 * Understand operators and how to use them
+* Understand array literals and change/add values to them via their indices

 ### Variables in Javascript